 Unlike Charlotte, Emily had no close friends.
 She wrote a few letters and was interested in mysticism.
 Her first novel, Wuthering Heights (1847), a story-within-a-story, did not gain immediate success as Charlotte's Jane Eyre, but it has acclaimed later fame as one of the most intense novels written in the English language.
 In contrast to Charlotte and Anne, whose novels take the form of autobiographies written by authoritative and reliable narrators, Emily introduced an unreliable narrator, Lockwood.
 He constantly misinterprets the reactions and interactions of the inhabitants of Wuthering Heights.
 More reliable is Nelly Dean, the housekeeper, who has lived for two generations with the novel's two principal families, the Earnshaws and the Lintons.

 Lockwood is a gentleman visiting the Yorkshire moors where the novel is set.
 At night Lockwood dreams of hearing a fell-fire sermon and then, awakening, he records taps on the window of his room. "...
-I discerned, obscurely, a child's face looking through the window terror made me cruel; and, finding it useless to attempt shaking the creature off, I pulled its wrist on the broken pane, and rubbed it to and fro till the blood ran down and soaked the bedclothes: still it wailed, "Let me in!" and maintained its tenacious gripe, almost maddening me with fear."
+I discerned, obscurely, a child's face looking through the window – terror made me cruel; and, finding it useless to attempt shaking the creature off, I pulled its wrist on the broken pane, and rubbed it to and fro till the blood ran down and soaked the bedclothes: still it wailed, "Let me in!" and maintained its tenacious gripe, almost maddening me with fear."
 The hands belong to Catherine Linton, whose eerie appearance echo the violent turns of the plot.
-In a series of flashbacks and time shifts, Brontë draws a powerful picture of the enigmatic Heathcliff, who is brought to Heights from the streets of Liverpool by Mr Earnshaw.
+In a series of flashbacks and time shifts, Brontė draws a powerful picture of the enigmatic Heathcliff, who is brought to Heights from the streets of Liverpool by Mr Earnshaw.
+Described as a racial outsider , he is dark, a "gypsy", a "little Lascar, or an American or Spanish castaway."
 Heathcliff is treated as Earnshaw's own children, Catherine and Hindley.
-After Mr. Earnshaw's death Heathcliff is bullied by Hindley and he leaves the house, returning three years later.
+After Mr. Earnshaw's death Heathcliff is bullied by Hindley, who forces him to labour out of doors.
+Being treated like a slave, he leaves the house, returning three years later.
 Meanwhile Catherine marries Edgar Linton.
 Heathcliff 's destructive force is unleashed.
 Catherine dies giving birth to a girl, another Catherine.
 Heathcliff curses his true love: "...
 Catherine Earnshaw, may you not rest, as long as I am living!
-You said I killed you haunt me then!"
+You said I killed you – haunt me then!"
 Heathcliff marries Isabella Linton, Edgar's sister, who flees to the south from her loveless marriage.
 Their son Linton and Catherine are married, but the always sickly Linton dies.
 Hareton, Hindley's son, and the young widow became close.
 Increasingly isolated and alienated from daily life, Heathcliff experiences visions, and he longs for the death that will reunite him with Catherine.

 "Sleep not, dream not; this bright day